openresty/openresty-systemtap-toolkit/README.markdown

 Running systemtap-based tools requires special user permissions.
 To prevent running these tools with the root user, you can add your own (non-root) user name to the `stapusr` and `staprun` user groups.
+But if the user account running the Nginx process is different from your current user account, then you will often still be required to run "sudo" or other means to run these tools with root access.

 Tools
 =====